couleur-tweak-tips/CTT/docs/video/codecguide.md

     :material-minus: Most video editors don't support importing AV1 footage yet (Voukoder does support exporting with it with software and hardware encoding)

     :material-minus: No, you won't have better "quality" when recording videos, H264 CQP0 exists if you want lossless quality

+## Rate controls

+Unless you are recording lossless (HUGE files), you need a way to constrain the video's bandwith

+`CBR`: Constant bit rate

+:   Most used for streaming nowadays

+`CRF` / `CQP`: Constrained rate factor / Constant quantizer

+:   The new prefered rate control for recording to disk, as it adapts to the "bandwith-hungryness" of the content, e.g standing still in front a wall in a video-game will write way less data than when you're spinning and doing a bunch of 360s.

+    It's some complex math stuff

 ## Couleur's routine & use of codecs { #couleurs }